Adam Rudawski

-Adam Stanisław Rudawski (Note: /pl/) (/pl/; born 21 March 1966) is a politician, economist, and academic professor.
-From 2023, he is a Voivode of the West Pomeranian Voivodeship, Poland.
-From 2011 to 2016 he was a chairperson of Polish Radio Szczecin.
+Adam Stanisław Rudawski (/pl/; born 21 March 1966) is a Polish politician, economist, and academic professor.
+Since 2023, he serves as the voivode of West Pomeranian Voivodeship in Poland.
+From 2011 to 2016, he was the chairperson of Polish Radio Szczecin.
 He is also a professor at the University of Szczecin.

 Biography

-Adam Rudawski was born on 21 March 1966.

-In 1992, he had graduated the University of Szczecin with Master's degree in economics.
-The same year, he was hired as the marketing director in the store franchise Komfort, where he worked until 1994.
-Next, he became director of economic matters in Polish Radio Szczecin, and later, until 2006, he was the deputy chairperson there.
+Adam Rudawski was born on 21 March 1966 in Szczecin, Poland.
+In 1992, he graduated from the University of Szczecin with master's degree in economics.
+The same year, he was hired as the marketing director by the store franchise Komfort, where he worked until 1994.
+Afterwards, he became director of economic matters in Polish Radio Szczecin, and later, until 2006, he was its deputy chairperson.

-In 2004, Rudawski has graduated from the University of Szczecin with the doctoral degree in economics.
-He has also founded the Szczecin Management University, and was its rector from 2006 to 2011.
+In 2004, Rudawski graduated from the University of Szczecin with the doctoral degree in economics.
+He has also founded the Higher School of Management in Szczecin, and was its rector from 2006 to 2011.

 He was the deputy chairperson of the board of directors of Polish Radio Szczecin.
 On 16 August 2011, he was appointed as the chairperson of the radio station.
-In October 2016, the board of dictators made decision to suspend him from the position, and on 12 October, he was removed from it by the National Media Council.
+In October 2018, the board of directors decided to suspend him from the position, and on 12 October, he was removed from it by the National Media Council.
 He was an assistant professor at the University of Szczecin, and in 2018, he became a professor there.

 In 2021, Rudawski became a coordinator of the West Pomeranian Voivodeship division of the Institute Strategies 2050, a think tank of the Poland 2050 political party.
-In the 2023 parliamentary election he unsuccessfully run for the office of the member of Sejm of Poland, in the constituency no. 41 consisting of the western part of the West Pomeranian Voivodeship.
+In the 2023 parliamentary election, he unsuccessfully run to the Sejm of Poland, in the constituency no. 41 consisting of the western part of the West Pomeranian Voivodeship, receiving 9,101 votes (1.64%).
 He was the candidate of the Third Way political alliance, recommended by the Poland 2050 party.
-On 20 December 2023, he was appointed as the Voivode of the West Pomeranian Voivodeship.
+On 20 December 2023, he was appointed as the voivode of West Pomeranian Voivodeship.
+Afterwards, he joined the Poland 2050 party, and in February 2026, he became its second deputy chairperson.

+Personal life

+He is married to academic and economist Edyta Rudawska, with whom he has a daughter.